 The Tarot Goal Planning Spread in Action

-For this specific spread, I asked the cards: “This week, I will sell 30 copies of the Tarot Card Coloring Book (affiliate link to my coloring book on Amazon).
+For this specific spread, I asked the cards: “This week, I will write 3 new blog posts.
 How do I best go about doing that?”

 Then, I brainstormed and wrote in my journal some ideas, based on these cards…